St. James' Day Battle: Background

-This attack followed on the heels of the Four Days' Battle of 1–4 June 1666 which is normally considered a Dutch victory.
+After the Dutch had inflicted enormous damage on the English fleet in the Four Days Battle of 1–4 June 1666 which is normally considered a Dutch victory, the Dutch leading politician grand pensionary Johan de Witt ordered Lieutenant-Admiral Michiel de Ruyter to carry out a plan that had been prepared for over a year: to land in the Medway to destroy the English fleet while it was being repaired in the Chatham dockyards.
+For this purpose ten fluyt ships carried 2,700 marines of the newly created Dutch Marine Corps, the first in history.
+Also De Ruyter was to combine his fleet with the French one.

+The French however did not show up and bad weather prevented the landing.
+De Ruyter had to limit his actions to a blockade of the Thames.
+On the 1st of August he observed that the English fleet was leaving port - earlier than expected.
+Then a storm drove the Dutch fleet back to the Flemish coast.
+On the 3rd De Ruyter again crossed the North Sea, leaving behind the troop ships.

 Battle

 First day

 In the early morning of 25 July, the Dutch fleet of 88 ships discovered the English fleet of 89 ships near North Foreland, sailing to the north.
 De Ruyter gave orders for a chase and the Dutch fleet pursued the English from the southeast in a leeward position, as the wind blew from the northwest.
 Suddenly, the wind turned to the northeast.
 The English commander, Prince Rupert of the Rhine, then turned sharply east to regain the weather gauge.
 De Ruyter followed, but the wind fell and the fleet fell behind.
 The Dutch van, commanded by Lieutenant-Admiral Johan Evertsen, was becalmed and drifted away from the line of battle, splitting De Ruyter's fleet in two.
 This awkward situation lasted for hours; then, again, a soft breeze began to blow from the northeast.
 Immediately, the English van, commanded by Thomas Allin, and part of the centre formed a line of battle and engaged the Dutch van, still in disarray.

 The Dutch failed to form a coherent line of battle in response, and ship after ship was mauled by the combined firepower of the English line.
-Vice-Admiral Rudolf Coenders was killed, and Lieutenant-Admiral Tjerk Hiddes de Vries had an arm and a leg shot off.
-De Ruyter formed the Dutch centre and attempted to reach the van, but the wind was against him and he failed to reunite his forces.
+Vice-Admiral Rudolf Coenders was killed, and Lieutenant-Admiral Tjerk Hiddes de Vries had an arm and a leg shot off, yet still tried to bring cohesion to his force — but to no avail.
+Unable to reach them with his centre, the horrified De Ruyter saw the Frisian ships drifting to the south, now no more than floating wrecks full of dead, the moans of the dying clearly audible above the other sounds of battle.